PeterCookDev/TalksIveEnjoyed/Agile.md

 ## Agile & Development Practices

 - [Keavy McMinn - Internal tools: make or break your team](https://vimeo.com/68762928)  [23:00]
+Takeaway: Good software is designed around real pain that is pain now.
+I don't like X - onus on the the individual to put down things they don't like with how to fix it on an ideas portal.

 - [Vasco Duarte - How to improve estimates for software: The #NoEstimates view](https://www.youtube.com/watch?v=7ud-4bKJr8k)  [43:32]
 - [Greg Young - How to get productive in a project in 24h](https://www.youtube.com/watch?v=KaLROwp-VDY)  [59:27]
 - [Danielle Sucher - Debugging the Science of Deduction](https://vimeo.com/111108891)  [34:47]